animator/learn-python/contrib/numpy/loading_arrays_from_files.md

 # Loading Arrays From Files
-The ability to load data from various file formats is a critical feature for scientific computing and data analysis.
-NumPy provides several functions to read data from different file types and convert them into ndarrays.
-This section will cover how to load ndarrays from common file formats, including CSV, TSV, and binary files.
+Scientific computing and data analysis require the critical feature of being able to load data from different file formats.
+NumPy has several functionalities for reading data from various file types and converting them into arrays.
+This part of the content will show how one can load arrays from standard file formats.

-### Here are the methods available:
+## Here are the methods available:

+### 1. numpy.loadtxt():
-`numpy.loadtxt`: The loadtxt function allows you to load data from a text file.You can specify various parameters such as the file name, data type, delimiter, and more.
+The loadtxt function allows you to load data from a text file.You can specify various parameters such as the file name, data type, delimiter, and more.
 It reads the file line by line, splits it at the specified delimiter, and converts the values into an array.

-- **Syntax:**
+- #### Syntax:
   ```python
   numpy.loadtxt(fname, dtype = float, delimiter=None, converters=None, skiprows=0, usecols=None)
   ```

-  `fname` : Name of the file <br>
+  **fname** : Name of the file <br>
-  `dtype` : Data type of the resulting array.
+  **dtype** : Data type of the resulting array.
 (By default is float) <br>
-  `delimiter`: String or character separating columns; default is any whitespace. <br>
+  **delimiter**: String or character separating columns; default is any whitespace. <br>
-  `converters`: Dictionary mapping column number to a function to convert that column's string to a float. <br>
+  **converters**: Dictionary mapping column number to a function to convert that column's string to a float. <br>
-  `skiprows`: Number of lines to skip at the beginning of the file. <br>
+  **skiprows**: Number of lines to skip at the beginning of the file. <br>
-  `usecols`: Which columns to read starting from 0.
+  **usecols**: Which columns to read starting from 0.

-- **Example for `loadtxt`:**
+- #### Example for `loadtxt`:

   **example.txt** <br>